 As we were to celebrate this anniversary with our friends, partners and donors this October, the pandemic forced us to revisit this and other projects.
 But we wanted to mark this commemorative date, October 15.

-Over the next five years, Héritage Montréal aims to build on its network of partners and continue to develop the metropolis by promoting its architectural and heritage identity, both in the downtown area and in the neighborhoods and towns of the metropolitan region.
-We aim to strengthen our team, raise public awareness and play an active role in the redevelopment of buildings in the greater Montreal area and beyond, by developing innovative approaches and tools and highlighting inspiring experiences.
+Over the next five years, Héritage Montréal rely even more on its network of partners and continue to develop the city by promoting its architectural and heritage identity, both in the downtown core and in the neighborhoods and towns of the metropolitan area.
+We want to strengthen our team, raise awareness among citizens, and actively participate in the redevelopment of buildings in Greater Montreal and beyond by developing innovative approaches and tools and highlighting inspiring experiences.

 Our fight for heritage is not over, and we are counting on you to accompany us throughout this journey.